MLW Saturday Night SuperFight

 Saturday Night SuperFight was a professional wrestling pay-per-view (PPV) event produced by the Major League Wrestling (MLW) promotion, which took place at the Cicero Stadium in Cicero, Illinois on November 2, 2019.
-This was MLW's first pay-per-view event and the second event under the Superfight chronology.
+It was MLW's first pay-per-view event and the second event under the Superfight chronology.
 The event aired live on traditional PPV outlets and FITE TV.
+It would be the last MLW event to be broadcast live until Never Say Never in 2023, and their last event to take place at Cicero Stadium until Azteca Lucha in 2024.

 Twelve matches were contested at the event including four on the pre-show.
 The main event was a no disqualification match, in which Jacob Fatu defeated LA Park to retain the World Heavyweight Championship.
 In other prominent matches on the card, Alexander Hammerstone defeated Davey Boy Smith, Jr. to retain the National Openweight Championship, Teddy Hart defeated Austin Aries to retain the World Middleweight Championship, The Von Erichs (Ross and Marshall) defeated The Dynasty (Maxwell J. Friedman and Richard Holliday) in a Texas Tornado match to win the World Tag Team Championship and Mance Warner defeated Jimmy Havoc and Bestia 666 in a Stairway to Hell match.